-(5) The Division shall maintain a current list of names and business addresses of all Registered Qualified Professionals and of all Registered Qualified Professionals whose registration has been suspended or revoked.
+(4) The Division shall maintain a current list of names and business addresses of all Registered Qualified Professionals and of all Registered Qualified Professionals whose registration has been suspended or revoked.

-(C) A designer, installer or service provider that repeatedly performs work in violation of this Chapter shall have their registration with the county suspended, shall be removed from the list of approved providers and no permits will serve the building on said property that is neither being offered for sale norintended to be so offered.
-[Ord.
-4220 § 2, 1992], be approved that utilize that provider.
+(C) A designer, installer or service provider that repeatedly performs work in violation of this Chapter shall have their registration with the county suspended, shall be removed from the list of approved providers and no permits will be approved that utilize that provider.
 Prior to such suspension, the provider shall be notified in writing and given an opportunity to come into compliance with the requirements of this Chapter.
 Following such suspension, the provider may request in writing reversal of the suspension by indicating how they will come into compliance and remain in compliance with the requirements of this Chapter.
 A suspension may be appealed to the Environmental Health Appeals Commission pursuant to SCCC 7.38.210.